Golden Knights' Robin Lehner: Tending twine Monday

-Lehner will get the starting nod for Monday's game in Los Angeles, David Schoen of the Las Vegas Review Journal
+Lehner will patrol the blue paint in Monday's home contest against the Sharks, David Schoen of the Las Vegas Review Journal reports.

-No surprise here with Lehner drawing the start in the second night of a back-to-back set after Marc-Andre Fleury shut out the Coyotes on Sunday.
-Lehner has been stellar since he returned from injury, going 4-1-0 with a 1.81 GAA and .932 save percentage over his last five appearances.
-He's a perfect 3-0-0 against the Kings this year, allowing a combined six goals on 82 shots.
+Since returning from injury in mid-March, Lehner has been lights out, going 7-0-1 with a 1.61 GAA and .937 save percentage.
+In his last outing, the 29-year-old stopped all 16 shots by the Ducks to earn his first shutout of the season.
+He'll look to pick up his fifth straight win Monday against a San Jose team that's averaging just 2.11 goals per game this month.

 More News